atao60/study-axon-vaadin/README.md

 * WikiText 2.3.2

+* ...

 Key Features
 -----

 * All the compile/build work is done through Eclipse (m2e).
 Should you prefer the maven command line, fine.

-* Maven Multi-Module with a parent pom as module of the aggregator project.
+* Maven Multi-Module with a parent pom module as one of them.

 * Skip Vaadin Widgetset compilation.

-* No package installed by those projects in the local m2 repository.
+* No package installed in the local m2 repository by any of those projects.

-* No specific remote m2 repositories.
+* No specific remote m2 repository is required.
 Maven Central should be enough.

 Steps
 ------

 #### [Legacy project](legacy) ####

-It's not really the original [study-axon-vaadin](https://code.google.com/p/study-axon-vaadin/):

-- the dependencies have been updated but the Vaadin Framework still with a version 6.x,
-- the root project has been refactored with e.g. the creation of a Maven module "parent".
+This sample application is based upon the [study-axon-vaadin](https://code.google.com/p/study-axon-vaadin/) case study.

 #### [Vaadin 7 project](vaadin7) ####